 Speech-Language Pathology and Audiology Clinic

 Established in 1958, the UNC Speech-Language Pathology & Audiology Clinic provides a variety of diagnostic and rehabilitative services to individuals with speech, language, hearing, and/or balance difficulties.
-Our facility located in Gunter Hall was fully remodeled in 1995 and equipped with the latest instrumentation for diagnosing and treating communication disorders of any age.
+Our facility located in Gunter Hall is equipped with instrumentation for diagnosing and treating communication disorders of any age.
 Referrals from physicians, teachers, speech-language pathologists, audiologists, parents, or other clients are accepted but are not necessary.

 The Speech-Language Pathology and Audiology Clinic is a non-profit organization.
 Services are provided by graduate students under the supervision of faculty and staff who are certified by the American Speech-Language-Hearing Association (ASHA).